mlange-42/Sonic-LP/lp/first-steps/house-bounce.md

 For the bass drum, I use the sample `:bd_haus`.
 It is played every quarter note, with a low pass filter.
 The filter is set to a higher cutoff on every second beat.

+Additionally, a high pass filter is used to prevent overload in combination with the bass line.

 ```ruby
 #- Bass drum
 live_loop :bd, sync: :main do